tammo-v/astro-platform-starter/src/pages/index.md

 Symbolic Computing begins from a different foundation.

-Instead of representing data as disconnected values, it introduces symbolic matrix fields, a framework where computation occurs over relational fields.
-Position and symbolic time are encoded directly into the representation.
-Scalar streams are replaced by symbolic forms.
-Execution flows across internal structure, not through a linear stream.
+Instead of representing data as disconnected values, it introduces symbolic matrix fields — a framework where execution occurs over structured space. **Each element in the field carries not just value, but also an explicit positional address, a semantic identity, and symbolic time.** Scalar streams are replaced by referential structure.
+Execution flows through internal position and meaning, not external sequence.

-This enables a different class of system—one where execution is referential, intelligence is structured, and meaning is carried through form.
+This enables a different class of system — one where both data and execution are referential.

 The Symbolic Computing framework is organized into eight verticals: Structured Intelligence, Interface, Video, Audio, Navigation, Cryptography, Mathematics, and Hardware.
 Each vertical applies the same execution model to a different domain.
 As the symbolic substrate continues to unfold, additional verticals may follow.